Phase One: Adult Services Renovation

-The renovation of Birkerts Addition, which continues to be closed off to the public, has made great progress in the last month:
+The renovation of Birkerts Addition, which continues to be closed off to the public, is nearly complete:

 - The book sorter room has a new glass wall that will make this popular room visible from inside the building.
-This room will be carpeted next week and we anticipate that the book sorter will be up and running again during the week of April 24.
+On May 5, the book sorter was turned on and it is now instantly processing returns.

 - The new computer lab and makerspace are nearly complete.
+The technology and equipment in both rooms will be updated in June.
 The spaces now have freshly painted walls, new carpeting, glass walls and doors, and a new ventilation unit.
-On Monday, April 17, the public computers will be temporarily relocated to this space while we await the end of the construction project.
+Public computers are temporarily located in this room while we await the end of the construction project.

-- Carpet installation in the Adult Services area and front entrance will begin on April 20.
+- Carpet installation in the Adult Services area, front entrance, and Circulation area was completed on May 10.

 The Library will remain open during normal hours throughout the duration of the project.